Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 Ideally would be similar to `train_model` function, they just add the ensemble weights.
 And then it only uses the most recent bit in the cv_list (or maybe this can be more manual, like they just provide all the data and then it predicts n months in advance).
 Oh I have totally already made this!
 Nevermind.
 Just rechecked that it runs and added a little more user prompts in case the model takes a long time.

+**Creating report of model performance based on training**

+Rendering the quarto doc is a bit of pain due to its limitations on workign directories.
+So far, my best option is to copy some files over to the current wd, render the doc, and then delete them, then save the output wherever it is specified.
+The function works, I just need to figure out the best way to wrap this together with the creation of a temporary directory and the `model_train` function.
+I do think the `model_train` function should spit it out regardless.

+Okay, it generally works, but the report itself needs to be debugged a bit for some special use cases (not using all the models, having less than one cv_set, etc.)

 **TO DO:**
 - ~~function to forecast (`ensemble_forecast`)~~